Start My Answer

 Mississippi Answer to Summons Forms

-There are a number of forms available online for legal actions in Mississippis but unfortunately, a template for an Answer document isn't one of them.
-You can see a sample Answer form here, although please note it is not specific to Mississippi.
+There are also number of forms available online for other legal actions in Mississippi.
+Here's a sample Answer form, although please note it is not specific to Mississippi.
 We will guide you through the process to draft a proper answer below, both in form and content, to use as your defense in your debt collection case.

 If the lawsuit is filed in Justice Court (for civil matters concerning less than three thousand five hundred dollars) you can check out this helpful guide for representing yourself (also referred to as “pro bono.”)